ansible-learnfest/ansible-learnfest-guide/content/30-use-pah/_index.md

 * **Galaxy Server URL**: <the respective community repo URL>
 * **API Token**: <the token>

 Now the access information is configured but not used by Automation Controller.
-This is done on **Organization** level.
+This is done on the **Organization** level.

 * Open the `default` **Organization** in Automation Controller and click **Edit**
 * Have a look at the **Galaxy Credentials** field.
 There is only one credential pointing to Ansible Galaxy.
 This is the default.
-* Remove the credential and add the one pointing to your PAH.
+* Remove the credential and add the one pointing to your PAH and add the three credentials you just created
+* Click **Save**

+Finally, you have to disable SSL Certificate verification, since we're using self signed certificates in this lab.
+Navigate to **Settings** -> **Job Settings**, Edit and turn on **Ignore Ansible Galaxy SSL Certificate Verification**.

 {{% notice note %}}
 You could add more credentials here, the order of these credentials sets precedence for the sync and lookup of the content.